-Do not stretch biodegradable mulch as tightly over the bed as standard plastic mulches (contrary to recommendations for standard plastic that performs best when laid tightly over the bed).
+- Storage: Buy what you need each year.
+Product performance will be best with new product; more rapid degradation may be seen with older products.
+Store mulch rolls upright, on ends; pressure created from stacking may lead to mulch binding together or to degradation.
+Store mulch rolls in a cool, dark, and dry location; these products will start to degrade if stored warm, in sunlight and if rolls get wet. - Application: Do not stretch biodegradable mulch as tightly over the bed as standard plastic mulches (contrary to recommendations for standard plastic that performs best when laid tightly over the bed).
 Stretching starts the breakdown of the biodegradable mulch. and will increase the rate of breakdown.
-Application The product will mold to the bed like commercial food wrap soon after application.
+The product will mold to the bed like commercial food wrap soon after application.
 Apply immediately prior to planting.
 If applied too far in advance of planting, the mulch may not last as long as needed.
-Sunlight and moisture will start breakdown.
-Chisel or till the mulch into the soil as soon as possible after harvest to maximize breakdown.
-Breakdown requires warm soil temperature and moisture.
-Incorporation If mulch is incorporated after soil temperatures have dropped it may still be visible in the spring. into Soil However, as the soil warms, the product will further degrade and fragment.
+Sunlight and moisture will start breakdown. - Incorporation into Soil: Chisel or till the mulch into the soil as soon as possible after harvest to maximize breakdown; breakdown requires warm soil temperature and moisture.
+If mulch is incorporated after soil temperatures have dropped it may still be visible in the spring.
+However, as the soil warms, the product will further degrade and fragment.
 Rototilling will result in smaller mulch pieces that breakdown faster.
 Mulches will break down more quickly in soils with higher organic matter content.

 Floating Row Covers and Low Tunnels: These systems are being used for frost, hail, and wind protection, to hasten the maturity of the crop and to effectively exclude certain insect pests.
 Vented clear and translucent plastic covers are being used in low tunnels, supported by wire hoops placed at 3 to 6 feet intervals in the row.
 Porous floating row covers are made of lightweight spun fibers (polyester or polypropylene).
-They may be supported with wire hoops, PVC pipes or metal conduit hoops for plants that require a higher volume to grow or they can be placed loosely over the plants without wire hoops for low growing plants such as vine crops and strawberries.
+They may be supported with wire hoops, PVC pipes or metal conduit hoops for plants that require a higher volume to grow, or they can be placed loosely over the plants without wire hoops for low growing plants such as vine crops and strawberries.
 Upright plants have been injured by abrasion when the floating row covers rub against the plants.

-Clear plastic can greatly increase air temperatures under the row cover on warm sunny days, resulting in a danger of heat injury to plants.
+Clear plastic can increase air temperatures under the row cover on warm sunny days, resulting in a danger of heat injury to plants.
 Therefore, vented materials are recommended.
-Even with vents, clear plastic has produced heat injury, especially when plants have filled a large portion of the air space in the tunnel.
+Even with vents, clear plastic has produced heat injury, especially when plants have filled a substantial portion of the air space in the tunnel.
 Heat injury has not been observed with translucent materials.